 Bernard Fields Lecture

-Unfinished Business: Thirty Years of Persistence, Progress and Partnerships in HIV Cure Science
+Unfinished Business: Thirty Years of Persistence, Progress, and Partnerships in HIV Cure Science

-Sharon Lewin, University of Melbourne, Melbourne, Australia
+Sharon R. Lewin, University of Melbourne, Melbourne, Australia

 The Bernard Fields Lecture recognizes a basic scientist for important and relevant contributions to the fields of virology and viral pathogenesis.

-Martin Delaney Presentation
+Martin Delaney Presentation:

-Peter Staley, Founder of Treatment Action Group, New York, NY, USA
+Peter Staley, PrEP4All, New York, NY, USA

 The Martin Delaney Presentation recognizes the important work of community advocacy and engagement in research.